 As resistance to government inaction and corporate irresponsibility grows, we believe it is important to bring this protest to cyberspace as well.
 We are citizens of the world and a global response to the environmental crisis is needed.
 Even in cyberspace we are not immune from the crisis – we too will suffer with ecological collapse, and we too contribute to it through our excessive, thoughtless consumption and energy demands.
 We must find solutions, and we must find them together.

-Below is a screen recording of the live online performance of Letters to the Earth in UpStage, Friday 12 April 2019.
+Below is a screen recording of the live online performance of Letters to the Earth in UpStage, Friday 12 April 2019 and there is a report here that includes an extract from the text chat.
 The text material is from Letters To The Earth, a Culture Declares Emergency campaign; Twitter: @CultureDeclares.

 Helen Varley Jamieson (Germany/New Zeland) is a digital artist and theatre-maker whose work facilitates networked conversations around urgent issues. www.creative-catalyst.com

 Clara Gomes (Portugal) Clara Gomes is a journalist, academic, video artist and performer that currently focuses on the contributions of net art to net activism.